Hyperfocus: The ADHD Phenomenon of Intense Fixation

 Hyperfocus, a common — but confusing — symptom of ADHD, is the ability to zero in intensely on an interesting project or activity for hours at a time.
 It is the opposite of distractibility, and it is common among both children and adults with attention deficit hyperactivity disorder.

 What is Hyperfocus?

-ADHD hyperfocus fuels sustained, intense concentration on a single interest or project for an extended period of time.
+Hyperfocus refers to an intense fixation on an interest or activity for an extended period of time.
 People who experience hyperfocus often become so engrossed they block out the world around them.
-Children and adults with attention deficit hyperactivity disorder (ADHD or ADD) often exhibit hyperfocus when working intently on things that interest them.
-In essence, hyperfocus is the flipside of another ADHD symptom: distractibility.
+Children and adults with ADHD often exhibit hyperfocus when working intently on things that interest them.

 Hyperfocus: How Does It Affect Children and Adults with ADHD?